KelliBleyk/KelliBleyk/README.md

-Hi, my name is Kirill!
+Hi!
+My name is Kirill.

-Glad you are here.
+Glad you are here!